skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-troubleshooting.rst

 If you see an error, ensure that your kubeconfig file at :code:`~/.kube/config` is correctly set up.

-Step A2 - Do your nodes have enough disk space?
+Step A3 - Do your nodes have enough disk space?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your nodes are out of disk space, pulling the SkyPilot images may fail with `rpc error: code = Canceled desc = failed to pull and unpack image: context canceled`.
+If your nodes are out of disk space, pulling the SkyPilot images may fail with :code:`rpc error: code = Canceled desc = failed to pull and unpack image: context canceled`.
-Make sure your nodes are not under disk pressure by checking `Conditions` in `kubectl describe nodes`, or by running:
+Make sure your nodes are not under disk pressure by checking :code:`Conditions` in :code:`kubectl describe nodes`, or by running:

 .. code-block:: bash